icknOrg/COINS_SwissThoughtleaders/README.md

                 sentiment_index.append(index_value)
 ```
 - The same is done for the highest positive value, where the standard deviation divided by 10 is added to the mean.
 For the neg_bit and pos_bit values the same is done with a division by 50.
-- The Index List gets then normalized in a Min/Max way and returned as Dataframe to be completed with the rest of the analysis.
+- The Index List then gets normalized in a Min/Max way and is returned as Dataframe to be completed with the rest of the analysis.
-- For calculating the Thoughtleader score the Sentiment score is divided by 5 as otherwise the sentiment score would be weighted disproportionately.
+- For calculating the Thoughtleader score the Sentiment score is divided by 5 as otherwise the sentiment score would be weighted higher relatively to the Twitter and Wikipedia score.

 ## Twitter Data (fetched with Griffin)
-We used the fetcher from Griffin to extract Twitter data for each Thoughtleader candidate for analysing of their tweets sand comparing their vocabulary [3].
+We used the fetcher from Griffin to extract Twitter data for each Thoughtleader candidate for analysing their tweets sand comparing their vocabulary [3].
 Building on that, we calculated an index describing the overall trend of each profile.

 The twitter index is calculated from the different values that are representative for the 6 honest signals [5] and the followers count/100.